kariudo/homeassistant-discord-bot/README.md

 ### Add the bot to the server

-1. Use the URL constructor on the OAUTH options on the Application to create the URL.
-You can remove any redirct URL and type parameters.
-You just need the ID, claims, permissions.
+1. You can use the generated invite link that is printed to the console at startup to add the bot to the serer with the required permissions.

 ### MQTT